ZKCamp/noir-voting/README.md

 ## ZK Voting

-## Identity Commitments
+## Merkle Tree - Proof of Membership

 ### Circuit Overview

-The goal here is to enable the user to prove that they are a member of a certain group (proof of membership) by knowing a secret value.
+The goal here is to replace commitment list with a more suitable option - `Merkle Trees`.
+Instead of maintaining the whole list of user commitments publically, we can just maintain a single hash - merkle root.
+You can read more about merkle trees [here](https://brilliant.org/wiki/merkle-tree/).

 **Steps Involved:**

-* We create a list of commitments of secrets.
-This list is public
+* We create a merkle tree from commitments of secrets

 ```rust
 let comm_1 = std::hash::pedersen([1])[0];